mwelauncher/EnigmaForge/README.md

-# EnigmaForge
-# EnigmaForge
+# 🔮 EnigmaForge

-**EnigmaForge — Advanced Python Obfuscator**
+**EnigmaForge** — Advanced Python code obfuscation tool.

 EnigmaForge is a desktop GUI tool for **obfuscating and hiding Python source code**.
 It applies multi-layer transformations (compression, encoding and simple runtime wrappers) to produce **directly executable Python files** that are hard to read statically — but **EnigmaForge does not bundle or convert scripts into standalone `.exe` files**.
 Packaging into an executable is intentionally left as a separate step (e.g., with PyInstaller) so you keep full control over bundling and distribution.

 ---

-## 🔒 What EnigmaForge does (and does NOT do)

-**Does:**
-- Obfuscates Python source by applying one or more transformation methods:
-  - **Base64 + zlib compression** with byte reversal.
-  - **Unicode / escape encoding** for strings.
-  - **PyArmor-like XOR wrapper** (converts bytes to integer list + runtime decoder).
-- Produces valid Python source that decodes and `exec()`-es the original code at runtime.
-- Provides a PyQt6 GUI for loading `.py` files, selecting methods, obfuscating, copying and saving results.
-- Keeps icon/resource loading robust (relative to script path) and clipboard handling reliable on PyQt6.

-**Does NOT:**
-- Create a bundled `.exe` installer or standalone binary by itself.
-- Replace proper licensing, code signing, or cryptographic protection.
-- Obfuscate bytecode (.pyc) or native binaries.

-> If you need a standalone executable, use a separate bundler (e.g., **PyInstaller**) after obfuscation — see the Notes section below.
+## 🧠 About

+EnigmaForge focuses on simplicity and strength.
+With a clean **PyQt6 graphical interface**, it lets you load any Python script, choose between several obfuscation methods, and instantly generate a new, protected `.py` file.

+Unlike tools that compile your project into binary form, EnigmaForge leaves the packaging process (e.g., PyInstaller) entirely up to you — giving developers maximum control and flexibility.

 ---

-## ✨ Key features
+## ✨ Key Features

-- Multi-layer obfuscation: chain methods to increase resistance to static analysis.
-- Simple, friendly GUI (PyQt6) with dark theme.
-- Load / edit source, obfuscate, copy to clipboard, save obfuscated `.py`.
+- 🔐 **Multi-layer Obfuscation**
+  Combine Base64, zlib compression, Unicode escape encoding, and XOR encryption for layered protection.

+- 🧩 **PyArmor-Inspired Mode**
+  Includes a “PyArmor-style” XOR wrapper that converts bytes to integer arrays and reconstructs them at runtime.

+- 🪶 **Lightweight GUI**
+  Simple and elegant PyQt6 interface — load, obfuscate, and save in seconds.

+- 📁 **Relative Resource Paths**
+  Works from any folder — automatically finds local `logo.png` and other resources.

+- 🧠 **Safe Execution**
+  Produces fully functional Python scripts that execute the original logic at runtime via dynamic decoding.

+- ⚠️ **Robust Error Handling**
-- Safe fallback and error reporting — obfuscation methods that fail do not silently revert to original code.
+  Methods that fail report clear messages and do not silently revert to original source.

-- PyArmor-inspired wrapper option for runtime byte-level obfuscation.
+---

+## ⚙️ What It Does / Doesn’t Do

+### ✅ EnigmaForge **does**
+- Obfuscate Python source code with several encryption/encoding layers.
+- Output a valid `.py` file that runs exactly like the original.
+- Provide GUI controls for loading, encrypting, copying, and saving.
+- Keep your assets accessible using relative paths.

+### ❌ EnigmaForge **does not**
+- Convert Python files into `.exe` directly.
+- Replace licensing, signing, or anti-debugging protection.
+- Obfuscate `.pyc` or compiled binary modules.

+> 💡 To turn your obfuscated file into an `.exe`, use a separate bundler (e.g., **PyInstaller**) after obfuscation — instructions below.

 ---